Edward C. Malesic

-Edward Charles Malesic (born August 14, 1960) is an American prelate of the Catholic Church who has been serving as bishop of the Diocese of Cleveland in Ohio since 2020.
-He previously served as bishop of the Diocese of Greensburg in Pennsylvania from 2015 to 2020.
+Edward Charles Malesic (born August 14, 1960) is an American prelate of the Catholic Church who serves as bishop of Cleveland in Ohio.
+He previously served as bishop of Greensburg in Pennsylvania from 2015 to 2020.

 Biography

 Early life

-Edward Malesic was born on August 14, 1960, in Harrisburg, Pennsylvania, one of four children born to Joseph A. and Elizabeth Schatt Malesic.
+Malesic was born on August 14, 1960, in Harrisburg, Pennsylvania, one of four children born to Joseph A. and Elizabeth Schatt Malesic.
 His paternal grandparents immigrated from the Bela Krajina region in Slovenia.
 He graduated from Central Dauphin East High School in Harrisburg in 1978.

 Malesic majored in biology for three years at Lebanon Valley College.
 He entered the Pontifical College Josephinum in Columbus, Ohio, where he earned a bachelor's degree in philosophy in 1983 and Master of Divinity degree in 1987.

 Priesthood

 Malesic was ordained a priest by Bishop William Henry Keeler for the Diocese of Harrisburg on May 30, 1987.
 Malesic later received a Licentiate of Canon Law from the Catholic University of America in Washington, D.C.

 After his ordination in 1987, the diocese assigned Malesic as assistant pastor at the following Pennsylvania parishes: